nriedman/cs348k-fast-attention-grammar/README.md

 I did something slightly deceitful in the previous example.
 When transitioning to using an accumulator, I raised the terminal `Store` outside the bounds of the loop and into a higher scope.
 Why was that allowed?
 It was, but don't take my word for it.

 A load or a store can be hoisted up out of a loop or sunk into a loop.
 By changing the level at which the memory operation is initiated, the characteristics of memory traffic between global and shared memory change.
-Making decisions about when to materialize a tile is an extremely important way to optimize performance: sometimes it's better to load in one big buffer, then computer small sections of it in the body of the sequential loop.
+Making decisions about when to materialize a tile is an extremely important way to optimize performance: sometimes it's better to load in one big buffer, then compute small sections of it in the body of the sequential loop.
 Other times, it's better to load many smaller tiles.
-These tradeoffs are captured in the basic decision: At what scope should I initiate the load or store?
+These tradeoffs are captured in the basic question: **At what scope should I initiate the load or store?**

 The level of the load/store determines its memory footprint in shared memory.
 The memory footprint is a function of data dependency: in a sequential loop like the matrix multiplication example above, hoisting the load would require loading in the entire row once again, since the load offset in the loop depends on the iteration of the loop.
 The store, on the other hand, could be hoisted without changing its footprint because the offset in the destination did not depend on the iteration index.

 The memory footprint and data dependency, respectively, enforce upper and lower bounds on where a memory operation can be placed.
 The higher the scope, the larger the potential memory footprint of a load.
 Shared memory is finite, and so a load could fail if it attempts to loard more data than is available.
 The lower the loop placement, the narrower the scope that the memory operation is available in.
 If a Load is sunk lower than a compute node that depends on it, the compute node has no initialized memory to read from.

+Overall, the case study in `dev/playground.py` illustrates key concepts about a) what the conceptual components of a `cuTile` grammar are; and b) how design decisions can be framed as mechanically adjusting the structure and parameters of those components.
+Let's formalize this.

 ### The Resulting Grammar